donuts qui coule

 • Deep and slow contractions (sometimes visible to the naked eye on the abdomen)

-• A duration often longer (up to several minutes)
+• A often longer duration (up to several minutes)

 (and that's normal)